close icon

 In this blog post, we'll explore these SCA components and show how you can implement them using Auth0 by Okta!

-Exemptions from applying SCA
+Exemptions from Applying SCA

 Strong Customer Authentication takes a risk-based approach, and there is a provision for exemptions to be applied to SCA.
 Low-risk scenarios that allow service providers not to apply SCA include: